aiyu-ayaan/EmpSearch/README.md

 ## Features

 - Search for employees by name or job title
-- View employee details, including name, job title, email, phone number, and profile picture
+- View employee details, including name, job title, email, phone number, and more.
 - Lazy loading of employee data using Kotlin Streams API

 ## Getting Started